Egica: Legislation

-In 693, Egica enacted severe anti-Jewish laws.
-Described as the most significant such laws by a Visigothic king yet.
-This was in response, so he claimed to the Seventeenth Council of Toledo, to a conspiracy of domestic and foreign Jews to overthrow Christian leaders.
+In 693, Egica enacted severe anti-Jewish laws described as the most significant such laws by a Visigothic king yet.
+This was in response, so Egica claimed to the Seventeenth Council of Toledo, to a conspiracy of domestic and foreign Jews to overthrow Christian leaders.
 Egica declared all Jewish-held land forfeit, all Jews to be enslaved to Christians, and all Jewish children over the age of seven to be taken from their homes and raised as Christians.
 Jewish-owned Christian slaves were to be invested with the Jews' property and to be responsible for paying the taxes on the Jews.
 This law was not applied in towns where Jews were deemed indispensable to the economy.
-Indeed, as a result of disintegrating Visigothic power, it was hardly enforced beyond the capital city itself.
+Indeed, in light of disintegrating Visigothic power, it was hardly enforced beyond the capital city of Toledo itself.

-Shortly before he died, Egica amended a law which stated that anyone accused of theft of goods worth 300 solidi was to undergo a trial by boiling water.
+Shortly before he died, Egica amended a law that stated that anyone accused of theft of goods worth 300 solidi was to undergo a trial by boiling water.
 Under Egica's changes, anyone accused of theft for whatever amount would have to undergo this ordeal.
-At the same time, Egica published several laws which dealt harshly with the issue of fugitive slaves, while simultaneously rescinding laws which permitted slaveholders to mutilate their slaves as punishment.
-Egica also remitted taxes, but this does not seem to have boosted his popularity.
+At the same time, Egica published several laws that dealt harshly with the issue of fugitive slaves, while simultaneously rescinding laws that permitted slaveholders to mutilate their slaves as punishment.
+Egica also remitted taxes, but this does not seem to have raised his popularity.
 He got the bishops to order prayers to be said in his name and that of his family in every cathedral in Hispania.